Stanton Township, Michigan

 Stanton Township is a civil township of Houghton County in the Upper Peninsula of the U.S. state of Michigan.
-The population was 1,590 at the 2020 census.
-Stanton Township has the distinction of having the highest concentration of people with Finnish ancestry of any place in the United States, at 47%.
+The population was 1,590 as of the 2020 census.
+Stanton Township holds the distinction of having the highest concentration of people with Finnish ancestry of any place in the United States at 47%.

 Geography

 According to the United States Census Bureau, the township has a total area of 123.6 sqmi, of which 122.3 sqmi is land and 1.2 sqmi (1.00%) is water.